This post may contain affiliate links. Please read our disclosure policy.

 Aloo Gosht can be stored in an airtight container in the refrigerator for up to 3-4 days.
 Reheat it thoroughly before serving.

 You can also freeze the curry for up to 2 months.
 Make sure to cool it completely before transferring it to freezer-safe containers.
-Thaw in the refrigerator overnight and reheat on the stovetop or microwave.
+Thaw in the refrigerator overnight, then reheat on the stovetop or in the microwave.

 This delightful Aloo Gosht is made with goat meat (or lamb) with potatoes, simmered in a fragrant blend of spices.
 This easy, authentic, one-pot recipe makes tender, flavorful lamb & potato curry you will fall in love with!

-• Add tomatoes into the pan and stir well.
+Add tomatoes to the pan and stir well.
 Cover with a lid and cook for 3-4 minutes until the tomatoes soften.
-Then remove the lid, and stir the onion-tomato masala.
+Then remove the lid and stir the onion-tomato masala.

 Instant Pot Method

-• Close the instant pot lid and pressure cook the curry for 20 minutes.
+Close the lid and pressure cook the curry for 20 minutes.
 Then let the pressure release naturally for 10 minutes, release any remaining pressure, and open the lid.
 The meat should be almost cooked by this time.

 Notes